SatanWoo/WZQInstantSearch/README.md

 For now, you can use wzq for any further search requirement.

-- use exposed `Search` function to search related texts with your typed keywords
+- Use exposed `Search` function to search related texts with your typed keywords

 Suppose You just want to search
 		let found = wzq.search("An App")